ExpediaDotCom/haystack/docs/getting_started.md

 ### Installed components list

 The list of components that were installed can be seen in the Minikube dashboard, inside the `haystack-apps` namespace.
-To open the Minikube dashboard type `minikube start`.
+To open the Minikube dashboard type `minikube dashboard`.

 ### Uninstall the software
 From the root of the location to which `ExpediatDotCom/haystack` has been cloned: